Volkswagen Golf Mk4: Americas

-In Brazil, the Mk4.5 Golf has a 1.6 L engine (with Volkswagen's Total Flex system which accepts both gasoline and ethanol), or a 2.0l engine (the 1.8 turbo engine was discontinued in 2009).
+In Brazil, the Mk4.5 Golf has a 1.6 L engine (with Volkswagen's Total Flex system, which accepts both gasoline and ethanol), or a 2.0 L engine (the 1.8 turbo engine was discontinued in 2009).
 It is available in two trim levels: the basic Sportline model with the 1.6 engine, and the 2.0 version with a Tiptronic 6-speed transmission.

-In 2007, Volkswagen Brazil introduced a major restyling of the fourth generation Golf.
+In 2007, Volkswagen Brazil introduced a major restyling of the fourth-generation Golf.
 The front takes styling cues from the current Volkswagen Polo and the back of the car is inspired by the Golf 5.
 It is exported in most Latin America countries, since it is produced in Brazil.
 It was also sold in Canada, where the Mk4.5 model (City Golf) was sold alongside the Mk5 model (badged as the Rabbit).
 This car was not sold in the United States.
 The lack of diesel models for the 2007 model year led Volkswagen Canada to continue sales of an entry-level car that was designed as an alternative to the TDI models for budget-minded shoppers.
-The Canadian model was originally rebadged as the City Golf, but in 2009 it was renamed the Golf City alongside the Jetta City.
+The Canadian model was originally rebadged as the City Golf, but in 2009, it was renamed the Golf City alongside the Jetta City.
 Pricing of the Golf City started at C$15,300 as of 2008.
 As an entry-level alternative to the Rabbit, it offered only one engine: the 2.0L SOHC 8 valve with 115 hp.
 It was not related to the South African Volkswagen Citi Golf, despite the similarity in name.
 The Mk4.5 Jetta was similarly reintroduced in Canada for the 2007 model year as the City Jetta.
 This was the first entry-level car from a previous-generation car since the 1992 Eagle Vista, which was a rebadged 1980s Mitsubishi Mirage.
 Although the Golf City was dated, its attractive price enabled good sales.
 The Golf City was discontinued after the 2010 model year.